oluijks/blog.luba.dev/src/data/blog/_programming/0012-building-a-modern-drumming-teacher-website.md

 ## 🧠 Convex Backend

-For the backend, I integrated Convex, a reactive serverless database.
+For the backend, I integrated CBuilding a simple writers app using Tauri and Svelteonvex, a reactive serverless database.
 While the current site is mostly static, Convex gives us a future-proof backend.
 Potential additions include:

 - A student login portal
 - Booking or lesson scheduling